The mosquitofish gets its name from eating mosquito larvae as one of its main food sources.

 • Mosquitofish are about 1.5 inches (4 cm) in length with a prominent round belly and a relatively large head that is flattened on the upper surface.

-• Its small mouth is upturned and protrusible.
+• The mouth is small, protrusible, and upturned.
 The eyes are large relative to the body.

 Diet / Feeding